Understanding mechanisms of reversible phosphorylation and ubiquitylation in cell signalling and disease.

 Our lab is interested in understanding how reversible phosphorylation and ubiquitylation of proteins underpin the regulation of many cell signalling processes.
 Faulty signalling cascades account for many human diseases, including skin and bone disorders, cancer and neurodegenerative diseases.
 By understanding signalling mechanisms, we hope to uncover weak spots for therapeutic interventions.

-Our lab has ongoing collaborations with leading pharmaceutical industries (GlaxoSmithKline, Boehringer Ingelheim, Merck Serono and Janssen Pharmaceuticals) and leading academic laboratories, including those of Sir Jim Smith (The Francis Crick Institute) and Alex Bullock (University of Oxford).
+We have a collaborative ethos to tackling challenging biological problems.
+Our lab has ongoing collaborations with leading pharmaceutical industries (GlaxoSmithKline, Boehringer Ingelheim, Merck Serono, Amgen and Janssen Pharmaceuticals) and leading academic laboratories and experts worldwide.

-- Understand the molecular basis of FAM83-CK1 interaction.
+3. Establish the molecular basis of FAM83-CK1 interaction

-- Delineate the molecular mechanisms by which other FAM83 proteins direct specific CK1 isoforms to specific subcellular compartments and substrates in response to different signalling cues.
+4. Delineate the molecular mechanisms by which different FAM83 proteins target specific CK1 isoforms to specific subcellular compartments and substrates in response to different signalling cues.

-We are constantly looking for enthusiastic and bright minds to join us and take on these challenges.
-In the process, we want to provide a world-class training for the next generation of researchers!
+We are constantly looking for enthusiastic and inquisitive minds to join us at graduate and post-graduate levels.
+In the process, we hope to provide you with a world-class training in biomedical research.

 Connect with us

 The research in our lab is funded by